mkopciuszynski/xrheed/docs/source/index.rst

 Explore the :doc:`introduction` to learn about the method and project goals.
 Check out the :doc:`usage` guide for a fast start.
-See the :ref:`example-notebooks` section for interactive tutorials.
+See the :ref:`example-notebooks` for interactive tutorials.

 Contents
 --------